input-output-hk/cardano-sl-style-guides/workflow.md

 encounter performing task.
 Better to provide top edge estimation (for this reason multiplying estimation from head by some factor, 1.5 for instance).

-Each task assigned to regular sprints or to Backlog meta-sprint should be provided an estimation.
+Each task assigned to regular sprints should be provided an estimation.

 ## Sprint bootstrap